barracuda-cloudgen-access/azure-templates/README.md

 - KeyVault and strict Access policies to store Cloudgen Access Proxy token
 - Load Balancer with Public IP
 - Virtual Machine Scale Set stateless instances for the proxy services
+  - Unhealthy instances will be automatically replaced
   - Currently limited to one instance, support for more will be added soon
 - Storage Account to store logs from instances, files are automatically removed after 7 days

 ### Deploy

+- Requirements
+  - Resource Group
+  - Vnet + Subnet in the above Resource Group

 - Azure Portal